orbitdb/orbitdb/README.md

 We have an FAQ!
 [Go take a look at it](FAQ.md).
 If a question isn't there, open an issue and suggest adding it.
 We can work on the best answer together.

+### Are there implementations in other languages?

+Yes!
+Take a look at the Golang implementation: [berty/go-orbit-db](https://github.com/berty/go-orbit-db).

 ## Contributing

 **Take a look at our organization-wide [Contributing Guide](https://github.com/orbitdb/welcome/blob/master/contributing.md).** You'll find most of your questions answered there.
 Some questions may be answered in the [FAQ](FAQ.md), as well.